matsfranco/flight-tracker-analyzer/README.md

 The script extracts the following data from GPX files:
 - Latitude (decimal degrees)
 - Longitude (decimal degrees)
-- Elevation (meters)
+- Elevation (converted to feet for display)
 - Timestamp (if available)

 ### Speed Calculations

 **Horizontal Speed**: Calculated using the Haversine formula to compute the great circle distance between consecutive GPS points, then dividing by the time difference.
+Displayed in **knots** (nautical miles per hour) - the aviation standard.

 **Vertical Speed**: Calculated from elevation changes between consecutive points divided by time difference.
+Displayed in **ft/min** (feet per minute) - the standard for climb/descent rates.

+### Distance and Area Measurements

+**Flight Area**: Displayed in **nautical miles (NM)** for East-West and North-South extents.

+**Horizontal Distances**: When time data is unavailable, distances between points are shown in nautical miles.

 ### 3D Visualization

 The interactive 3D plot shows:
 - Flight path as a line with markers
-- Color-coded elevation (using Viridis colorscale)
+- Color-coded elevation in feet (using Viridis colorscale)
 - Interactive controls to rotate, zoom, and pan
-- Consistent meter-based coordinate system for all three axes
+- Consistent meter-based coordinate system for spatial axes
 - Optional elevation scaling to emphasize vertical variations
-- Hover information showing actual coordinates and elevations
+- Hover information showing actual coordinates and elevations in feet

+### Multiple Chart Display

+The visualization now includes three charts in a single view:
+- **3D Flight Trajectory** (top): Spatial view of the flight path
+- **Elevation vs Time** (middle): Shows altitude changes throughout the flight in feet
+- **Ground Speed vs Time** (bottom): Displays speed variations in knots over time

 ## Sample Output